-- A1.78 The BBC considered that the BBC Three channel will act as a 'shop window' for BBC Three content available on iPlayer.
+- A1.83 The BBC considered that the BBC Three channel will act as a 'shop window' for BBC Three content available on iPlayer.
 It noted a range of effects, including: individuals seeking out the previous, same or next episode(s) in a boxset on iPlayer after an episode is broadcast; word of mouth, marketing and media coverage around the time of broadcast on the new channel; and heightened brand awareness for BBC Three more generally.
 It noted the difficulty in quantifying this impact.
-While it had attempted some analysis, it was difficult to isolate the potential 'shop window' impact.
-It therefore applied a "subjective" 5% shop window-specific uplift to BBC Three iPlayer viewing.
-45 - A1.79 In response to the Invitation to Comment ITV noted that the BBC PIT demonstrates that the shop window effect is a driver of BBC Three's value, with supporting research indicating that the new channel would make BBC Three programs easier to watch or find.
-ITV questioned whether the 5% assumption may understate the shop window effect.
-46 - A1.80 We recognise that a BBC Three linear channel is likely to drive awareness of the channel which would lead audiences to seek BBC Three content on iPlayer.
+While it had attempted some analysis, it was difficult isolate the potential 'shop window' impact.
+It therefore applied a "subjective" 5% shop window-specific uplift to BBC Three iPlayer viewing. - A1.84 ITV noted that the BBC PIT demonstrates that the shop window effect is a driver of BBC Three's value, with supporting research indicating that the new channel would make BBC Three programs easier to watch or find.
+ITV questioned whether the 5% assumption may understate the shop window effect. - A1.85 We recognise that a BBC Three linear channel is likely to drive awareness of the channel which would lead audiences to seek BBC Three content on iPlayer.
 We also note that it is difficult to estimate this quantitatively.
 We have tested the impact by using significantly higher 'shop window' uplifts.
-If we double the uplift to 10% BBC Three's viewing share remains at 1.5% in 2022 for all individuals aged 4+ and increases by 0.1 percentage points
+If we double the uplift to 10% BBC Three's viewing share remains at 1.5% in 2022 for all individuals aged 4+ and increases by 0.1 percentage points (to 4.7%) for 16-34s.
+Quadrupling the assumption increases BBC Three's viewing share to 1.6% for all individuals aged 4+ and 5% for 16-34s.
+Given the small impact of this assumption we have not revised the BBC's assumption in the base case, but we have included a higher uplift in our sensitivity analysis.